segmentio/analytics.js-integrations/compiler/README.md

 **How do I test and validate events?**

 After compiling, a window for http://localhost:3000/ should be automatically opened in your browser.
 You can fire events directly from the console.
-You can validate your events behave as expected via:
+You can validate events are handled as expected via:
 - Debugging/logging in the console (if the destination has a debug mode)
 - Outgoing network requests
 - Reviewing the data downstream in the destination